Checks and fixups¶

 ...) instead of an ellipsis character (

-Using Unicode character is in most cases better approach and looks better when rendered.
+Using the Unicode character is in most cases the better approach and looks better when rendered.

 Multiple failing checks¶

-This check can be quite often caused by missing full stop at the end of sentence or similar minor issues which translators tend to fix in translations, while it would be better to fix it in a source string.
+This check can quite often be caused by a missing full stop at the end of a sentence or similar minor issues which translators tend to fix in translations, while it would be better to fix it in a source string.